Silas-Asamoah/gpu-memory-profiler/README.md

 - FLOPs: The number of floating-point operations performed by the operation (only for certain operations).
 - Stack traces: The stack traces of the operation.
 - Module hierarchy: The module hierarchy of the operation (only for TorchScript models).

+## Differences between Tensorflow and Pytorch Profilers
+1. Metrics Provided: Both profilers provide a range of metrics, including execution time, memory usage, and input shapes.
+However, there are some differences.
+For example, the TensorFlow profiler provides metrics like parameters (the number of parameters in your model) and tensor_value (the value of the tensor produced by the operation), which are not provided by the PyTorch profiler.
+On the other hand, the PyTorch profiler provides stack traces and module hierarchy, which are not provided by the TensorFlow profiler.

+2. Ease of Use: Both profilers are relatively easy to use, but the PyTorch profiler is often praised for its simplicity and user-friendly API.
+The TensorFlow profiler, while powerful, can be a bit more complex to set up and use.

+3. Visualization Tools: TensorFlow provides TensorBoard for visualizing profiling results, which is a powerful tool for understanding the performance of your models.
+PyTorch also provides a visualization tool, TensorBoardX, but it's not as fully featured as TensorBoard.